IntellectualSites/documentation/fastasyncworldedit/basic-commands/main-commands-and-permissions.md

 *Desc*: Pastes the clipboard's contents.
 Flags:
 -a skips air blocks
--b skips pasting biomes
+-b include pasting biomes
--e skips pasting entities
+-e include pasting entities
--o pastes at the original position
+-m sets a source mask so that excluded blocks become air -n implies -s, does not paste the clipoard only the selection -o pastes at the original position
 -s selects the region after pasting